mariusv/mariusv.com/_posts/2010-02-23-automatic-zombie-processes-killing-shell-script.markdown

 - shell
 ---

-Here is a shell script example that can be run by cron for automatic killing of â€œzombieâ€ processes in Linux system:
+Here is a shell script example that can be run by cron for automatic killing of zombie processes in Linux system:

+    {% highlight bash %}
     #!/bin/bash
     # Zombie processes killing script.
     # Must be run under root.